jon-brandy/HolmesGeo/README.md

 ## [⚙️] Installation

-> [!WARNING]
+> [!IMPORTANT]
-> For security reasons, we recommend using your own Account ID and License Key.
+> For security reasons, we recommend using your own Account ID and License Key for MaxMind DB.
 For guidance on how to obtain these, please refer to our [WIKI](https://github.com/jon-brandy/HolmesGeo/wiki/How-to-Obtain-GeoLite2-License-from-MaxMind).
+> Also we are using Virus Total API to enrich results, you may see how to obtain your API key from the same WIKI page as MaxMind DB.

 ```txt
 # Can be seen at install.sh